 Institute of Molecular Biology: a true milestone.

 With its 2009 pledge to donate a total of 100 million euros over ten years, the Boehringer Ingelheim Foundation enabled the establishment and scientific activities of the Institute of Molecular Biology (IMB) at the University of Mainz.
 The State of Rhineland-Palatinate simultaneously provided 50 million euros for the construction of the IMB’s new research building.
 Within just 15 months, a life sciences institute was thus established that by any international standard is excellently equipped and offers optimal conditions for research.
 The IMB is a so-called non-university institute and a wholly owned subsidiary of the University of Mainz located on its campus.
-At the end of 2017, the IMB employed almost 250 people from over 30 countries.
+At the end of 2018, the IMB employed more than 200 people from over 30 countries.
 Research at IMB focuses on three areas: epigenetics, developmental biology and genome stability.

 A further pledge by the Foundation of about 54 million euros – together with a further 52 million euros pledged by the State of Rhineland-Palatinate – ensures the core funding of the IMB on an internationally competitive level until the middle of 2027.